klever-hub/.github/CONTRIBUTING.md

 If you have questions about contributing, feel free to:
 - Open an issue in the relevant repository
-- Ask in our Discord or Telegram channels
+- Post in the Community Forum
 - Reach out to the maintainers

 Thank you for helping make Klever Labs an amazing community! 🚀